 How the Latch Mechanism Works

 Understanding the latch mechanism is important because it will help you determine if there are any broken parts.
 If your recliners cord still has spring tension that is a good sign that the “receiver” is still functioning.
 For the next step, you will have to look underneath the chair where you will find a bar that is inserted into the receiver.
 If this bar has fallen out of alignment it will prevent your recliners footrest from completely closing.
-By fixing the alignment you of the bar you will be able to get the footrest to close.
+By fixing the alignment of the bar, you will be able to get the footrest to close.

 New Mechanism Needed?

 Sometimes the mechanism within the recliner is completely worn out.
 This is often difficult to identify with the naked eye because there are no signs of wear and tear.
 The best thing to do with a fatigued mechanism is to simply replace it.
 Trying to fix the original can be a complete waste of time.

 Check out the explanation below, this is often the issue with most recliners!

 The cable release is the main component of the entire reclining process.
 It helps the footrest of the chair extend out and retract.
 However, the cable release can still work while the footrest does not retract.
 This means that the cable release is not the issue and the problem may be coming from a loose latch mechanism or screw.

 It is common for cable releases to break, arms to fracture, rivets to wear and remove themselves from their holes and mounting connectors, such as screws and bolts, to loosen.
 Recliners that do not have a release by cable or lever tend to be having spring issues.
 This can be solved easily by adjusting a wig nut or lessening the tension by using a new hole.